 What is it?

-Like the Roku Streaming Stick, Google's Chromecast device is dongle-like in appearance and plugs directly into a HDMI port on your TV.
+Like the Roku Streaming Stick and Fire TV Stick, Google's Chromecast device is dongle-like in appearance and plugs directly into a HDMI port on your TV.

 It's not quite a movie and TV show streaming solution like many of the others listed here.
 Instead, it works with compatible apps you have on your smartphone or tablet and plays their video or music content on a larger screen.
 Unlike Apple TV though, that's not done by mirroring a device, using the processing power of the phone or tablet, instead the Chromecast pulls the content from the internet itself.
 It effectively turns your mobile device into a remote control.